austen0/MountRandomizer/README.md

 ## TODO for v1.0

+- [ ] fall back on ground mounts if journal has no flying mounts while in flyable area
+- [ ] improve handling of empty mount journal
 - [ ] clean up redundant syntax, especially around population of `mountSpellPool`
 - [ ] add debugging
     - [ ] implement optional execution logging